PWC-Banque de France Conferences

 - Maéva Silvestrini (Banque de France)

-The Banque de France (BdF) and the European University Institute (EUI) are organizing a joint meeting that will take place in Florence for two half days in December 1st -2nd, 2022.
-A tentative list of topics includes, but is not limited to, inflation risk and monetary policy, polarization in a monetary union, managing global debt and issues related to climate change.
+The Banque de France (BdF) and the European University Institute (EUI) are organizing a joint meeting that will take place in Florence for two half days on 1-2 December 2022.
+The conference will cover a variety of themes related to upcoming macroeconomic risks and the policies needed to tackle them.
+These topics include (but are not limited to):

 The interaction of Monetary and Fiscal Policies and institutions: Central Banks and Treasuries

 7 October 2021 | Hybrid event at the European University Institute, Florence and Banque de France, Paris